d-plaindoux/thicket/README.md

 }
 ```

-The `match` function  can be seen as a standard construction of the language
+The `match` function  can be seen as a standard construction of the language but functional fold mechanism
+providing decomposition and projection seems to be enougth for the moment.

 ### Existential type